 The components of an object can distort the perception of the complete object.
 Our mind is the final arbiter of truth.
 Most optical illusions are the result of 1) incongruent design elements at opposite ends of parallel lines, 2) influence of background patterns on the overall design, 3) adjustment of our perception at the boundaries of areas of high contrast, 4) afterimages resulting from eye movements or from kinetic displays, or 5) inability to interpret the spatial structure of an object from the context provided by the picture.
-Optical illusions have been studied for millenia.
+The Parthenon Optical illusions have been studied for millenia.
 Perpetually ascending staircase.
 The red squares are the same color in the upper part and in the lower part of the "X" The diagonal lines are parallel.
 There are no gray spots at the corners of the squares.
 Stairway between corners of a flat square.
 The rows of black and white squares are all parallel.

 Science informs us that this is mere fiction and that man is a few million years old, and that civilization just tens of thousands of years old.
 Could it be, however, that conventional science is just as mistaken as the Bible stories?
 There is a great deal of archeological evidence that the history of life on earth might be far different than what current geological and anthropological texts tell us.
 Consider these astonishing finds: The Grooved Spheres Over the last few decades, miners in South Africa have been digging up mysterious metal spheres.
 The Dropa Stones In 1938, an archeological expedition led by Dr. The Ica StonesBeginning in the 1930s, the father of Dr. The Antikythera MechanismA perplexing artifact was recovered by sponge-divers from a shipwreck in 1900 off the coast of Antikythera, a small island that lies northwest of Crete.
 Ancient Model Aircraft.
 Classic Lateral Thinking Exercises.